elphe-code/reclass/README.md

    b) Open this URL into your browser: https://www.namebase.io/portfolio
    c) Right-click and click INSPECT the page
    d) Go into the SOURCES tab and SNIPPET submenu
-   e) Create the Reclass.js script and copy-page the raw JS script in it:
+   e) Create the Reclass.js snippet and copy-page this raw JS script in it:
       https://raw.githubusercontent.com/elphe-code/reclass/main/AppOneFile.js

 1) Activate the script: Right-click on it and click run